Dana Kachan

 About

-The Opinion provides digital marketing services for startups, enterprises, and investors/family offices.
-The company counts over 500 strategic partners in 15+ countries in Europe, the Middle East, and Asia today.
+She is leading The Opinion — a boutique PR and marketing consultancy operating at the forefront of deep tech, blockchain, fintech, gaming and AI.
+The company counts over 500 strategic partners in 15+ countries in Europe, the Middle East and Asia today.

 >> MEDIA

-She is the author of 3 books dedicated to product design, logo & brand identity, and UX/UI design published in collaboration with Fireart Studio.
+She is also the author of the book dedicated to product design, logo and brand identity, and UX/UI design published in collaboration with Fireart Studio.

-While working in the tech industry, Dana continues to draw her greatest inspiration from the art world, frequently attending art fairs and galleries in London and across the globe.
+While working in the tech industry, Dana continues to draw her deepest inspiration from the art world, attending galleries and art fairs in London, Dubai, Paris and across the globe.

 ‘‘Life is continuous self-reinvention”